SC-Tech-Program/FAQs/AD-AE-Appendices_Authors.md

 An artifact-evaluation effort can increase the trustworthiness of computational results.
 It can be particularly effective in the case of results obtained using specialized computing platforms, not available to other researchers.
 Leadership computing platforms, novel testbeds, and experimental computing environments are of keen interest to the supercomputing community.
 Access to these systems is typically limited, however.
 Thus, most reviewers cannot independently check results, and the authors themselves may be unable to recompute their own results in the future, given the impact of irreversible changes in the environment (compilers, libraries, components, etc.).
-The various forms of Artiface Evaluation improve confidence that computational results from these special platforms are correct.
+The various forms of Artifact Evaluation improve confidence that computational results from these special platforms are correct.

 ## <a name="badges"></a>ACM Artifacts Available and Artifacts Evaluated Badges